On Calling Little Girls Princess

 Of course, princess is still just another silly nickname to some.
 I’m not going to stop calling my daughter love bug or honey even though she is neither a tiny insect nor always expected to be sugary sweet.
 But I will definitely take care not to call my child or other children by terms that are primarily based on stereotypes about their sex or gender.
 If people insist on calling my child princess when she is old enough to understand what it means, there’s always that modern parenting solution to everything: I’ll have a discussion with her about what she thinks a princess is and whether she wants to be called one.

-Joanna Eng is a freelance writer and editor and a 2017 Lambda Literary Fellow.
+Joanna Eng is a freelance writer and editor, Lambda Literary Fellow, and cofounder of Dandelions, a parenting and social justice newsletter.
 She studied anthropology at Cornell University and is excited to finally be using her major for something.
 Joanna lives in the New York City area with her wife and child.